Quiet Earth dvd cover

 Used PAL VHS have been seen for about 5#.
 Used NTSC VHS copies can be found via ebay and amazon auctions at $10us.

-On June 13, 2006, Anchor Bay released a new R1 NTSC dvd package in widescreen, enhanced for 16x9, that contains dolby digital 2.0 surround and has closed captions.
+On June 13, 2006, Anchor Bay released a new R1 NTSC dvd package in 1.85:1 widescreen, enhanced for 16x9, that contains dolby digital 2.0 surround and has English closed captions.
 It contains the trailer, an optional audio commentary track by Sam Pillsbury, as well as an eight page booklet containing a lengthy article written by Richard Harland Smith.
 It is packaged in a "Steelbook" case, with a metal exterior and a plastic interior.
-As of February, 2011, it is OOP and therefore new copies are selling for about $35us.
+As of February, 2011, it is OOP and therefore new copies are selling for $35us. or more.
+In 2007 it was re-released but in a standard case, not the 'Steelbook' case.
+All specs are the same, except it does not have closed captions and sells for about $20.

-An R4 Pal is available in New Zealand, selling for about $25nz, and in Australia for about $25au.
-It also contains the optional audio commentary track by Sam Pillsbury and the theatrical trailer.
-An R4 re-issue is scheduled in New Zealand for 23 March 2011, selling for about $15nz, but no info concerning any extras yet.
+An R0 NTSC is available in New Zealand, selling for about $20nz, and in Australia for about $25au.
+It also contains the optional audio commentary track by Sam Pillsbury and the theatrical trailer, but no subtitles.
+An R0 PAL bare-bones version is available from UK sources for about 7# or from NZ sources for about $15nz.

 DealOZ North American price comparison site